Graphics Core Next: Graphics Core Next 3

 GCN 3rd generation was introduced in 2014 with the Radeon R9 285 and R9 M295X, which have the "Tonga" GPU.
-It features improved tessellation performance, lossless delta color compression to reduce memory bandwidth usage, an updated and more efficient instruction set, a new high quality scaler for video, and a new multimedia engine (video encoder/decoder).
+It features improved tessellation performance, lossless delta color compression to reduce memory bandwidth usage, an updated and more efficient instruction set, a new high quality scaler for video, HEVC encoding (VCE 3.0) and HEVC decoding (UVD 6.0), and a new multimedia engine (video encoder/decoder).
 Delta color compression is supported in Mesa.
 However, its double precision performance is worse compared to previous generation.